 For Alexandra Stupple ‘13, her upcoming trip to Guantanamo Bay, Cuba, allows her to see history in the making.
-And indeed, it is some of the most controversial history of our modern era of terrorism.
+And it is some of the most controversial history of our modern era.

 One law professor who has reported for Harper’s Magazine from Guantanamo has called al-Nashiri’s upcoming trial before a military commission on the Cuban base “the most significant to come before a military court since high functionaries of the Third Reich stood trial in occupied Germany.”

 Provost & Academic Dean Elizabeth L. Hillman, who teaches military law, is president of NIMJ.
 Hillman nominated Stupple, a UC Hastings graduate who was a student in Hillman’s class, to the all-volunteer observer force.
 It is a perk that goes to few law students or recent graduates; most observer slots are snapped up by practicing lawyers and other activists.
 But because the brief that Stupple worked on for NIMJ in her military law class and because Stupple made herself available at short notice to attend the hearing, Stupple is the second in her class to go to Guantanamo Bay, or “Gitmo,” as it has been dubbed.
 Ryan Williams ’12 traveled performed a similar role in April 2012.

 “Alex was a superb student and she’s well-prepared to translate the proceedings at GITMO to an audience that will never have a chance to see firsthand what goes on there.
 Observing the military commission process through the lens of military justice is like looking through glass block; you can barely make out what’s happening in a lengthy and distorted process.
 Military commissions follow rules that are a far cry from U.S. court-martial that we studied in our military law class."